 - Producers Walter Hill and David Giler rejoin Ridley Scott for the first time in over 30 years since they first collaborated on Alien.

 - H.R.
-Giger had a little involvement in production.
+Giger had little involvement in production.
 Ridley Scott said he worked on the movie for 11 months just creating some murals for the first chamber the characters come across.
 On the Prometheus Blu-Ray, Giger was seen meeting with Ridley Scott and he did some sketches of the creatures.
-Scott said some of his ideas were interesting but he didn’t enough time to pursue them.
+Scott said some of his ideas were interesting but he didn’t have enough time to pursue them.
 No mention of Giger creating the murals was mentioned in the Blu-Ray features.

 - The film contains approximately 1300 digital VFX shots.

 - The “beginning of time” sequence that opens the film was shot in Iceland.
 The whole shoot took two weeks to complete.